Profit and loss decomposition in continuous time and approximations: Acknowledgements

 \section{Acknowledgements}

-We thank Bernd Buchwald and Andreas M\"{a}rkert from Hannover Re, Solveig Flaig from Deutsche R\"{u}ck and Jan-Frederik Mai from XAIA investment for very fruitful discussions that helped to improve this paper.
+We thank Bernd Buchwald and Andreas Märkert from Hannover Re, Solveig Flaig from Deutsche Rück, Julien Hambuckers from University of Liège, Jan-Frederik Mai from XAIA Investment GmbH, Thorsten Schmidt from Universtität Freiburg and an anonymous referee for very helpful comments that improved this paper.